-The Infrastructure Delivery Plan (IDP) has been prepared following engagement with a range of key service providers and stakeholders in Purbeck and provides an overview of known and required infrastructure projects relevant to supporting growth and development in Purbeck over the life of the Local Plan.
+The Infrastructure Delivery Plan (IDP) has been prepared following engagement with a range of key service providers and stakeholders in the Purbeck area and provides an overview of known and required infrastructure projects relevant to supporting growth and development in the Purbeck area over the life of the Local Plan.
 A list of the organisations with whom consultation has taken place is included in Appendix 1 of this IDP.
-The Council will continue to work with all its partners to inform preparation of the Purbeck Local Plan and future delivery and implementation of its proposals.
+The council will continue to work with all its partners around future delivery and implementation of development in the local plan.